tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

-Figure 30: Conditional effects of Model (ALM vs EXAM) and Condition (Constant vs. Varied) on Model Error for Experiment 2 and 3 data.
+Figure 30: Conditional effects of Model (ALM vs EXAM) and Condition (Constant vs. Varied) on Model Error for Experiments 2 and 3 data.
-Experiment 3 also includes a control for the order of training vs. testing bands (original order vs. reverse order).
+Experiment 3 also includes a condition for the order of training vs. testing bands (original order vs. reverse order).

 </div>